estanqueiroa/awscode/python/rekognition/README.md

 Error #1: "botocore.exceptions.ClientError: An error occurred (ExpiredTokenException) when calling the DetectFaces operation: The security token included in the request is expired or not valid"

-Resolution: Verify your are providing valid AWS credentials
+Resolution: Verify your are providing valid AWS credentials.

 Error #2: "KeyError: 'IMAGE_PATH'"

-Resolution: Verify you have create the OS variable IMAGE_PATH
+Resolution: Verify you have create the OS variable IMAGE_PATH.

 ```bash
 export IMAGE_PATH="blue-origin.jpg"